duckietown/docs-brown/book/doc-sky/45-ukf/40-one-spatial-dimension-ukf.md

 **Task:** Implement the predicting and updating of your UKF, keeping in mind the issue of asynchronous inputs.
 These steps will occur in two ROS subscriber callbacks: 1) `imu_data_callback` when an IMU control input is received and 2) `ir_data_callback` when an IR measurement is received.
 Remember that we want to perform a prediction not only when we receive a new control input but also when we receive a new measurement in order to propagate the state estimate forward to the time of the measurement.
 One way to do this prediction without a new control input is to interpolate and assume that the control input remains the same as last time (which is what we suggest); another potential approach might be to not include a control input in those instances (i.e., set it to zeros).
 The method for our FilterPy UKF object that you want to use to perform the prediction is `self.ukf.predict()`, which takes in a keyword argument `dt` that is the time step since the last state estimate and a keyword argument `u`, corresponding to the argument `u` of `state_transition_function()`, that is a NumPy array with the control input(s).
 The method to do a measurement update is `self.ukf.update()`, which requires a positional argument consisting of a measurement vector as a NumPy array.
 Call `self.publish_current_state()` at the end of each callback to publish the new state estimate to a ROS topic.

 Note that these callbacks get called in new threads; therefore, there is the potential for collisions when, say, both IMU and IR data come in almost at the same time and one thread has not had the opportunity to finish its UKF computations.
-We don't want both threads trying to simultaneously alter the values of certain variables, such as the $\mathbf{P}$ matrix when doing a prediction, as this can cause the filter to output nonsensical results and break.
+We don't want both threads trying to simultaneously alter the values of certain variables, such as the $\mathbf{P}_t$ matrix when doing a prediction, as this can cause the filter to output nonsensical results and break.
 Therefore, we have implemented a simple callback blocking scheme---using the `self.in_callback` variable---that ignores a new callback if another callback is going on, essentially dropping packets if there are collisions.
 While this may not be the optimal or most stable way to handle the issue (one could imagine the IMU callback, for example, always blocking the IR callback and hence preventing measurement updates), it at least gets rid of the errors that would occur with collisions.
 If you so desire, feel free to implement your own callback management system that perhaps balances the time allocated to different callbacks.

 ## Tune and Test the Filter